naerschhersch/opendeck-akp05/README.md

 3. Download [udev rules](./40-opendeck-akp03.rules) and install them by copying into `/etc/udev/rules.d/` and running `sudo udevadm control --reload-rules`
 4. Unplug and plug again the device, restart OpenDeck

+## Adding new devices

+Read [this wiki page](https://github.com/4ndv/opendeck-akp03/wiki/Adding-support-for-new-devices) for more information.

 ## Building

 ### Prerequisites